Job - Why Things Go Wrong

 It's worth keeping in mind at all times that the enemy are not fighting God, but us.

-Their leader comes before God in heaven in order to extract permission to apply a temporal penalty (one that applies in this time space, on Earth).
-According to the laws of the universe announced by God at Creation, "the soul that sins, it shall die."
-Ezekiel 18:4
+ACCUSE/ACCUSATION: The enemy leader comes before God in Heaven in order to extract permission to apply a temporal penalty (one that applies in this time space, on Earth), based on the accusation that we have done something wrong.

 Physical death comes to everyone at some stage (although it is safe to assume that Elijah, and possibly Enoch, did not experience physical death).
 According to 1 Corinthians 15:26 "the last enemy to be overcome is death."
 Since death is an enemy it must come from the enemy, and not from God.